Vakil Caravanserai: Architecture

 Vakil caravanserai consists of two floors and has 120 rooms.
-The number of rooms is on the first floor to 81 and on the second floor to 31.Caravanserai has two doors opening to Vakil market(Bazar-i Vakil).
+There are 81 rooms on the first floor and 31 on the second.
+The caravanserai has two entrances opening to the Vakil market (Bazaar-e Vakil).
 The entrance facade to Vakil caravanserai, which opens into the market is decorated with tiles.
 This is the same from outside porch.
-One of the most valuable features of this caravanserai is its windshield Which has its own reputation and beauty.
-Another historical attraction is the clock tower which has a long history how it got to Iran.
+One of the most valuable features of this caravanserai is its windcatcher.
+Another historical attraction is the clock tower which has a long history of how it got to Iran.